sos-program/sos-program.github.io/docs/Wild Salmon Policy Background.md

 #### Action Step 1.2: Develop Criteria to Assess CUs and Identify Benchmarks to Represent Biological Status

-DFO’s WSP provides a framework for status assessments in Strategy 1, Action Step 1.2.
+DFO’s WSP provides a general approach for wild salmon status assessments in Strategy 1, Action Step 1.2.
 This includes a description of three status zones ranging from Red (poor status), to Amber (intermediate status), and Green (good status), and general methods for assessing statuses at the CU level.
 A [status assessment toolkit](./WSP Indicators and Benchmarks.md) was subsequently developed, consisting of a set of quantifiable metrics that fall within four classes of status indicators: abundance, trends in abundance, fishing mortality, and distribution ([Holt 2009, Holt 2010, Holt et al. 2009](./References.md)).
 To assess the WSP status of a CU, metrics are selected from [the toolkit](./WSP Indicators and Benchmarks.md) depending on the availability of data and other information for the CU.
 Metric values are calculated